NJIT-WIS/project-management-github-activity/README.md

 3. I learned how to create and name repositories in Github and in Docker.
 ### Things you don't understand about what we are doing / web development.
 1. What some git commands do.
+2. I don't understand what exactly a DevOps Engineer does.
 ### Things you want to know next
 1. How to connect viewjs to elastic search